Fees: $0.22-0.75 per $1,000 (although this varies as well)

 How to Cash Out: Bank deposit, bill pay at bank branch

-Though money orders can be purchased at your local Safeway, post office, and other locations, not every place will accept debit cards for these purchases.
+Though money orders can be purchased at your local Safeway, Kmart and other retailers, not every place will accept debit cards for these purchases.
 The Walmart MoneyCenter is a tried and tested source for money orders that can be purchased with PIN-enabled gift cards.

 Once you get over the fact that you have to park your car in another city, spend 10-20 minutes in a line where the slowest cashier works the register while three other employees stand around doing nothing, it pays off.